johnBuffer/VoxelCaster/README.md

 # VoxelCaster
-Simple voxel ray caster in CPP / GLSL using compute shader and sparse voxel octree to store geometry.
+Simple voxel ray caster in C++ / GLSL using compute shader and sparse voxel octree to store geometry.
 Currently it is not well optimized (~20fps for a 512 * 512 map with à GTX 1060).

 Pseudo Random noise is used for terrain generation (Fast Noise lib: https://github.com/Auburns/FastNoise)